Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Ownership & Accountability

 Work gets done, but nobody truly owns the outcome.
-This intervention builds end-to-end ownership so teams don't wait for instructions — they anticipate risks and drive solutions.
+This intervention builds end-to-end ownership so teams don’t wait for instructions.

 • Defining and communicating ownership boundaries clearly